eclipse-wakaama/wakaama/README.md

 The only official release of Wakaama, version 1.0, is affected by various security issues ([CVE-2019-9004], [CVE-2021-41040]).

-Please use the most recent commit in the master branch.
+Please use the most recent commit in the main branch.
 Release 1.0 is not supported anymore.

 [CVE-2019-9004]: https://www.cve.org/CVERecord?id=CVE-2019-9004